About

 Music and photography are separate things for me.
 The horn is where I put what's going on inside.
 The camera is where I try to hold what I see.
 They don't really talk to each other.

 I was trained as a musician and ended up a photographer too, among other things.
 I don't think that's unusual.
-Most people are capable of far more than what they're asked to do — the expected version of you tends to be the smallest one.
+Most people are capable of far more than what they're asked to do.
+The version others have of you is usually the most limited one.